State regulators visit House of Mercy in Rochester

 ROCHESTER, N.Y.
-(WROC) — One week after a fatal stabbing at the House of Mercy shelter, state regulators travelled to Rochester to meet with executives.
+(WROC) — One week after a fatal stabbing at the House of Mercy shelter, state regulators traveled to Rochester to meet with executives.

 The Office of Temporary and Disability Assistance confirmed that staff visited the shelter Monday, but would not provide any details of that meeting.